ccboom/Celestia_DA_NFT/README.md

       - `26657`: RPC
       - `19090`: gRPC
       - `1317`: REST API
-  - `celestia-bridge`: optional, can be used for DA/light-like access (not strictly required in final design)
+  - `celestia-bridge`: optional, can be used for DA/light-like access (not strictly required)

 ### API Layer